 7) Provide a Demo

 Providing a well-crafted product demo is a must for better understanding your customers.
-Make sure to create a clear, concise, and informative product demo that explains the value that your product has to offer.
+Make sure to create a clear, concise, informative and interactive product demo that explains the value that your product has to offer.

 Consider thinking about your target audience and product value if you face difficulty in creating the demo.
 You should be aware of the uniqueness of the product and should convey this to your customer.